 Most residential broadband deals come with a standard single phone line as part of the package.
 But business phone lines and broadband packages are much more sophisticated.

 You could get a relatively cheap phone and broadband package for your small business, similar to a home package.
 Or you could add extras tailored to your business, such as additional lines and non-geographic phone numbers.
-Some packages also provide VoIP (Voice over Internet Protocol) services, which allow you to make business calls using the internet, as you’d do with Skype or Zoom.
+Some packages also provide business VoIP.
+These Voice over Internet Protocol (VoIP) services allow you to make business calls using the internet, as you’d do with Skype or Zoom.

 All in all, a business broadband package not only provides better internet, but also a more flexible and bespoke phone service.